ashiven/enosim/README.md

 ### Packer Images

-The deployment process can be sped up considerably by using virtual machine images that were created with [Packer](https://www.packer.io/).
-The following steps describe how to create such images.
+The deployment process can be sped up considerably by using virtual machine images created with [Packer](https://www.packer.io/).
+The following steps show how to create such images.

 1. Navigate to the `packer` directory for your chosen cloud provider.
 For example, for Hetzner Cloud: